The Roots of Agriculture and Its Evolution

 Technology and Tradition in Harmony

 Sustainability also means innovation.
-We’ve recently invested in a zero-emission Monarch electric tractor, which helps us avoid 54 metric tons of CO₂ emissions annually while operating much more quietly.
+At our sustainable winery in Napa Valley, we have invested in a zero-emission Monarch electric tractor, which helps us avoid 54 metric tons of CO₂ emissions annually while operating much more quietly.
 Combined with new solar panels on our winery roof, we’ll save approximately 2,100 gallons of diesel each year.

 We’re also transitioning to lighter glass bottles, reducing carbon emissions during manufacturing and shipping without compromising wine quality.

-And we remain committed to natural cork closures—a time-honored tradition that protects cork oak forests in Portugal.
-Our cork usage helps conserve 347 trees across 2.8 hectares and retains over 327.6 tonnes of CO₂.
+And we remain committed to natural cork closures, a time-honored tradition that protects cork oak forests in Portugal.
+Our cork usage helps conserve 347 trees across 2.8 hectares and retains over 327.6 tonnes of CO₂, reflecting the balance between innovation and stewardship that guides many sustainable vineyards in Napa Valley today.

 Earth Month and Beyond: Our Commitment to the Future

 While fighting for the health of the ecosystem can be costly and challenging, it is a responsibility we at Hill Family Estate proudly accept.
-Every spring, the new growth on the vines reminds us of nature’s cycle—and our role as stewards of this land.
+Every spring, the new growth on the vines reminds us of nature’s cycle and our role as stewards of this land.
+As a family-owned winery in Napa Valley, we believe responsible farming today helps protect Napa Valley for future generations.